Suraj110597/Speech-Emotion-Recognition/README.md

 5) See **5_Transfer_learning_on_data_augmentation.ipynb**:	Implemented Data augmentation like noise, stretch on different audio files and implented transfer learning models like VGG19 and Inception.

+## Challenges

+• As this project is not a stand-alone data science project, it required little to medium domain knowledge.
+Understanding Mfccs, Mel scale is very important for feature selection.

+• Limitations include not using feature selection to reduce the dimensionality of our augmented CNN which may have improved learning performance.

+• During deployment in Heroku and Azure, there were problems as some additional libraries needed to installed.
+After installing these libraries , some of previous  requirements had to be downgraded in order to be compatible with the installed ones, that’s why we deployed on GCP.

 ## Conclusion
 •	 VGG19 (fine tuning + augmentation) was giving the best accuracy score of 82% and solved the problems like overfitting to some extent.